dylanhayes/dylanhayes.github.io/_posts/2025-10-22-Autoclassification.md

 You can go straight to the SharePoint Knowledge Agent, and select 'Organize this library' then select the prepared prompt for 'classifiy documents', and run the prompt.
 This will create a classification column, which can also be done manually - but with the AI creating the classification choices.
 This works reasonably well if you have good examples in the library already.
 For fine grained control, especially if you want to apply further processes depending on the type (for example rules in the SharePoint Knowledge Agent) you will probably want to define the choices yourself.

+First, open the SharePoint Knowledge Agent:

 ![SharePoint Knowledge Agent](../images/2025-10-22/9a.png)

-Opening the SharePoint Knowledge Agent
+Then classify documents:

 ![Organise Library](../images/2025-10-22/9b.png)

-Classify Documents
+First pass looks ok:

 ![Classification Column](../images/2025-10-22/9c.png)

-First pass

 ## Manual Override ##